 Remove rubber caps from gearbox stub shaft.
-Remove tine arms from storage position and slide onto gearbox stub shaft (Figure 1).
+Remove tine arms from storage position and slide onto gearbox stub shaft (Figure 2).
 Insert tab on tine arm into slot and insert locking pin.
 Rotate gearbox installing tine arms until complete.
 Do not operate without all arms installed correctly.
 The stub shafts are greased at the factory with an anti-rust lubricant.
-You may need to regrease periodically to keep the surface from getting rusty.
+You will need to regrease periodically to keep the surface from getting rusty.
 Surface rust will make it nearly impossible to remove the arms.
-Several tine arms can be stored on each rotor while transporting the rake from field to field if the rotation lock (Figure 2) is engaged.
-However, the rake must never be stored with any of the arms installed on the stub shafts or they will seize up and will be nearly impossible to remove.
+The rake must never be stored with any of the arms installed on the stub shafts or they will seize up and will be nearly impossible to remove.
 Always store the rake with all arms in the transport position!!